 Homesteading is basically the most sustainable kind of survival.
 It’s not just about making it from one meal to another; it’s about being self-sufficient for the long haul.
 This book by Carla Emery is beloved by homesteaders everywhere.
 It’s both an encyclopedia of everything you need to know about homesteading and a personal account of the author’s experiences from living on a farm.

-If you thought country living was a walk in the park, well, this book will convince you that it’s actually hardcore.
+If you thought country living was a walk in the park, well, this survival book will convince you that it’s actually hardcore.

-It contains information on such specific topics like
+It contains information on specific topics like:

-- how to acquire land
+- How to acquire land

-- making money off of it
+- Making money off of the land

-- backwoods housekeeping
+- Backwoods housekeeping

-Sure, it’s not the easiest thing to lug around, but it will make a great addition to your survival library, and ultimately, to your skillset as well.
+Sure, it’s not the easiest thing to lug around, but it will make a great addition to your survival library and ultimately, to your skillset as well.